lars-t-hansen/sint/README.md

 - ports and basic I/O
 - bug: Number syntax is really wonky, "-1" doesn't work.
 Clean this up.
+- bug: "round" needs to round, not truncate
-- better call/cc based error handling probably
+- better call/cc based error handling
 - fix error reporting: the pretty printer in `error` is really dumb, as is the one in the last-ditch error handler
 - expt
 - quotient
 - remainder
-- "round" needs to round, not truncate
 - high-value nonstandard string operations, taken from the Go library
 - sundry FIXMEs and TODOs
 - clean up documentation